-Raw peppers, celery, broccoli, and cauliflower work well with this dip too.
+Raw peppers, celery, broccoli, and cauliflower work well with keto appetizers and this dip too.

 Love BLTs?
 You need to try these Keto BLT bites.

-How Far In Advance Can I Make BLT Dip?
+How Far In Advance Can I Make Dip?

 - 1 lb bacon (cooked until crisp and chopped or 5 oz of bacon crumbles)